kragebein/Recentlier-Releaseder/README.md

  Files created locally:
 > .user, dump.json, .cache-\<username\>

-There is also a small configuration file:
+There is also a small configuration file which will be created the first time you run recentlier.
+It will stop execution after first time run to let you enter the client secret and client id in the config.

 >[PLAYLIST]
 name = Recentlier Releaseder
 size = 30
 [APPLICATION]
 update_interval = 0
+client_secret =
+client_id =

 Set update_interval to 0 to stop looping, otherwise set it in minutes.
 Be wary of spotifys rate limiting and set it to something reasonable, like 15 minutes.